GridControl-Team/GridControl/gridlang/README.rst

 PEEK     --     1      1       Push value at given location in stack POKE     --     2      0       Take x, addr from stack, and set location addr
-                               in stack to value x RAND     --     1      1       Take x from stack, and push random integer between (0, x) inclusive
+                               in stack to value x PEEKN    --     2      1       Take addr, l from stack, and push a slice of data at location addr in stack (with length l) to the top of the stack POKEN    --     2      0       Take addr, l from stack, then take a slice of data (length l) from top of stack and write it into the stack at location addr RAND     --     1      1       Take x from stack, and push random integer between (0, x) inclusive
 =======  =====  =====  ======  ================================================